OpenElectionData/election-transcriber/README.md

   python run_queue.py
   ```

 Once the server is running, navigate to http://localhost:5000/

+## Syncing images between Google Drive and AWS

+There is a script in the root folder of the project called
+`syncDriveFolder.py`.
+As you might guess, it's the script that is responsible
+for syncing files from a Google Drive folder to an AWS S3 bucket.
+In order for
+this to work, you'll need to take a couple steps:

+**Setup a Service Account in your Google Developer Console**

+* Navigate to https://developers.google.com and login if you're not already
+  logged in.
+* Create a project